crubier/iii/README.md

   - top type : `any` = `|<firsttype>,<secondtype>,...,<lasttype>|`

   The classical notion of data type encompass two different notions :

-  - Data type of a function declaration (e.g. `float sin(float x);`) : We call it **channel type** because it is the specification of the type of data that *can* be received or sent by an interaction.
+  - Data type of a function declaration (e.g. `float sin(float x);`) : We call it **interface** because it is the specification of the type of data that *can* be received or sent by an interaction.
 It does not specify the type of any actual data, but it merely gives the shape of the channel the data flows through.
 Channel types are not specified in most weakly typed languages.
 They are specified explicitely in III.
   - Data type of a variable instantiation (e.g. `int x = 2;`) : We call it **data type** because it is the specification of the type of the actual data.
 Data types are often specified as `var` in weakly typed languages, and redundantly declared in strongly typed language.
 They are specified implicitely and infered automatically in III.

   In III, data types are specified implicitely, through instantiation, while channel types are specified explicitely.